 Different financial professionals and experts may take different approaches to bringing in new clients.

 Some may set up a full meeting from the outset or have a prospective client fill out a questionnaire ahead of time.
-This can save time in terms of setting up strategies and putting plans into effect.
-This may be particularly important in cases where prospective clients are seeking a professional’s help because of financial pressure or distress.
+These steps can save time on developing strategies and implementing plans.
+Hitting the ground running may be particularly important in cases where prospective clients are seeking a professional’s help because of financial pressure or distress.

-“Most of the time when people approach a financial professional, they are seeking help because not everything in their financial life is providing peace of mind,” said Kyle Winkfield, managing partner of OWRS Firm in Washington, DC.
+“Most of the time when people approach a financial professional, they are seeking help because not everything in their financial life is providing peace of mind,” said Kyle Winkfield, president of Finley Alexander Wealth Management in Rockville, MD.
 “There’s some angst somewhere—right?
 Why else would they be in the professional’s office?”